Oil Palm – A Zero Waste Crop

 Palm oil demand will continue to grow in tandem considering more than half of the supermarket products contain palm oil ingredients.
 Since 2015, Palm Oil Industries in Malaysia have been practicing zero waste and manufacturers continue to brainstorm and produce more products from palm waste every day.

 First and foremost, we can see what palm waste has been produced from planting into finished products.
 In the replanting process, when trees exceed the economical age, the palm trunks, and leaves can be massive wastes if not properly utilised into something useful.
-The trunks can be utilised for organic fertilizer, mulching, particleboard, fibreboard, plywood, paper production, and others.
+The trunks can be utilised for organic fertiliser, mulching, particleboard, fibreboard, plywood, paper production, and others.
 After the oil palm fruits are harvested and crushed to extract the oils, they will produce oil palm fibres (exocarp), palm kernel shells (endocarp), and empty fruit bunches (EFB).

 NET ZERO PALM OIL MALAYSIA